olumide1128/Ecommerce-website-with-payment-integration/README.md

 This is an Ecommerce website with login, logout, cart, checkout functionality with Paypal Payment Integration implemented with Django framework.

+- To run Application, after cloning this repository and creating a virtual environment, then go into the 'ecommerce' directory and type 'python manage.py runserver' to start the django server.

 - To test the paypal payment functionality during checkout, you need to have a Paypal Sandbox Personal Account.
 Visit this link to create one >> https://developer.paypal.com/developer/accounts/